AdyGCode/Learning-HTML-CSS-JS/exercises/Exercise-02.md

 <link rel="stylesheet" href="./assets/css/reset.css">
 ```

-### header
+### Site Header

-Add:
-- header
-- container div
-- footer

-In the HEAD make the title "WebTech".

-Create a folder called `exercises`, and place this `Exercise-01.md` file into the folder.
+Modify the page header to have a class of `site-header`.

+Nesting inside the site header add:
+- A `div` with a class of `branding` and the content `WebTech`.
+- A `nav` element with an unordered list containing four list items.
+- Each list item is to have an anchor `a` element with a `href` of `#` and text of `Link X`.

-Add and commit the changes with a suitable message.
+Commit the changes with a suitable message, and push them to your remote.

-Push teh changes to your Repository